-If you are planning a visit to this amazing Malaysian island, it is highly likely that you will need to pass through Kota Kinabalu, as it is the gateway to Borneo and its many amazing attractions.
+If you are planning a visit to Borneo, you’ll probably need to pass through Kota Kinabalu.
+After all, it is the gateway to Borneo and its many unique attractions.
+Plus, Kota Kinabalu has an international airport, so is an ideal place to start your Borneo travels.

-Kota Kinabalu is in the north-west of the island of Borneo and is the capital of Sabah.
-It is a coastal town at the foot of Mount Kinabalu and is surrounded by rainforest.
-It has an international airport, so is an ideal place to start your travels.
+Kota Kinabalu is in the north west of Borneo and is the capital of Sabah.
+It is a coastal town at the foot of Mount Kinabalu and surrounded by rainforest.

 Things to do in Kota Kinabalu